-Where; U = mean wind speed, U_g = gradient wind speed, Z = height above ground, Z_g = depth of the boundary layer (gradient height) and α is the power law exponent.
+Where; U = mean wind speed, $U_g$ = gradient wind speed, Z = height above ground, $Z_g$ = depth of the boundary layer (gradient height) and $\alpha$ is the power law exponent.

 Figure A1 plots three such profiles for the open country, suburban and urban exposures.
-The exponent α varies according to the type of terrain; $\alpha = 0.14$, 0.25 and 0.33 for open country, suburban and urban exposures respectively.
+The exponent $\alpha$ varies according to the type of terrain; $\alpha$ = 0.14, 0.25 and 0.33 for open country, suburban and urban exposures respectively.
 Figure A2 illustrates the theoretical variation of turbulence in full scale and some wind tunnel measurement for comparison.

 The integral length scale of turbulence can be thought of as an average size of gust in the atmosphere.
 Although it varies with height and ground roughness, it has been found to generally be in the range of 100 m to 200 m in the upper half of the boundary layer.
 For a 1:300 scale, for example, the model value should be between 1/3 and 2/3 of a metre.
 Integral length scales are derived from power spectra, which describe the energy content of wind as a function of frequency.
 There are several ways of determining integral length scales of turbulence.
-One way is by comparison of a measured power spectrum in model scale to a non-dimensional theoretical spectrum such as the Davenport spectra, one can estimate the integral scale by plotting the theoretical spectrum with varying L until it matches as closely as possible the measured spectrum:
+One way is by comparison of a measured power spectrum in model scale to a non-dimensional theoretical spectrum such as the Davenport spectrum of longitudinal turbulence.
+Using the Davenport spectrum, which agrees well with full-scale spectra, one can estimate the integral scale by plotting the theoretical spectrum with varying L until it matches as closely as possible the measured spectrum: